VasylKor/data-engineering-and-raspberries/SFTP_Bash_MariaDb/readme.md

 ## How to use
 Change config variables. **Do not** end paths with escape `/` character.

-Configure sftp/ssh OLAP machine with public/privete keys.
+Configure sftp/ssh with OLAP machine with public/privete keys.